podtato-head/podtato-head/delivery/operator/README.md

 EOF
 ```

-### Alternative to OLM
+### Deploy without catalog and subscription

-Instead of using OLM, catalogs, and subscriptions, you may install the
+Instead of using catalogs and subscriptions you may install the
 operator's controller and managed CRDs directly as follows:

-> NOTE: This has not been tested.

 ```bash
 export IMAGE_TAG_BASE=ghcr.io/${github_user}/podtato-head/operator